Soup's on! Warm up with soups from area spots

-On chilly days, nothing warms you up quite like a bowl of piping hot soup.
-The standard varieties such as potato, tomato and chicken noodle soups are my jam, don't get me wrong, but sometimes I'm in the mood for a little something more.
+On chilly days, nothing warms you quite like a bowl of piping-hot soup.
+The standard varieties such as potato, tomato and chicken noodle are my jam, don't get me wrong, but sometimes I'm in the mood for a little something more.

 Thankfully, the Quad-Cities area is rife with options!
 It didn't take long to craft a lineup any soup lover would enjoy.
 I settled on a few picks from both sides of the river, including some with meat and some without.
 If you’re looking for some warmth this month and beyond, here are a few things to try.